Dark Secrets of Baryons: Illuminating Dark Matter-Baryon Interactions with JWST: Model for the UV luminosity function

 \section{Model for the UV luminosity function}

 We describe the semi-analytical model for calculating the UVLF, a key observable of early galaxies, from $P(k)$.
-There are two major steps involved:\,\,{\it (i)} calculating the halo mass function (HMF) and {\it (ii)} prescribing the galaxy-halo connection.
+Two major steps are involved:\,\,{\it (i)} calculating the halo mass function (HMF) and {\it (ii)} prescribing the galaxy-halo connection.
 We further assume that each DM halo hosts one galaxy.

-Since UVLF quantifies the number density of young galaxies per unit UV magnitude, the quantity of interest is the HMF, defined as the number density of DM halos per unit mass at a given redshift $z$.
+Since UVLF quantifies the number density of galaxies per unit UV magnitude, the relevant quantity is the HMF, defined as the number density of DM halos per unit mass at a given redshift $z$.
 Calculation of the HMF using the extended Press-Schechter formalism requires two functions calibrated from $N$-body simulations.
-We adopt the \textit{top-hat} filter and use the ellipsoidal model of halo collapse, with the \textit{Sheth-Tormen} fitting function to compute the halo abundance.
+We adopt the \textit{top-hat} (for ``JWST+" setup, smooth-$k$) filter function and use the ellipsoidal model of halo collapse, with the \textit{Sheth-Tormen} fitting function to compute the halo abundance.
 The effect of DM-baryon interactions is encoded in the mass variance $\sigma^{2}(M_h,z)$, where $M_{h}$ is the DM halo mass.